nmaas-platform/nmaas-docs/docs/tutorials-workshops/introduction.md

 To fully leverage the content in these materials, access to an nmaas test instance is advised.
 This can be accomplish by:

-- deploying a local Kubernetes cluster and then deploying an nmaas test instance in it.
+- deploying a [local Kubernetes cluster](./deploying-local-kubernetes-cluster.md) and then [deploying an nmaas test instance in it](./deploying-nmaas-test-instance.md).
 - registering for an account on the [managed vNOC Playground instance](https://nmaas.geant.org) or the [managed vLAB instance](https://vlab.dev.nmaas.eu), depending on the use-case that you are interested in.
+- downloading the ready-made all-in-one nmaas test VM image.
+Please note that this VM image does not have a `LoadBalancer` implementation installed and it is up to the user to install and configure one.
+More details about the all-in-one nmaas image are available on the [corresponding docs page](./all-in-one-vm-image.md).